School of Planning and Architecture, New Delhi: Academic programmes

 The School offers planning, architecture and design courses both at undergraduate and postgraduate levels.
 Admission to undergraduate programs in all SPAs is tied to the Entrance Examination, popularly known as JEE.
 Candidates who qualify admission via Joint Entrance Examination can apply for admission in B.Arch.
 (Bachelor of Architecture) and B.Plan.
 (Bachelor of Planning) courses in SPAs.
 Admission to most postgraduate courses in SPAs is granted through various interviews and Graduate Aptitude Test in Engineering.

 While the Bachelor of Architecture course is one of the oldest in the country, highly successful Bachelor of Planning course was started in 1989.
 Besides, the school offers 10 postgraduate programmes along with the doctoral programmes run by all the departments of studies.
 Total strength of the students in session 2015-2016 was 1,189 of which 717 were undergraduate students and 428 were post graduates.
 Presently 44 students are pursuing Ph.D. programme in the School.

 Recognition

-SPA New Delhi has a special status as an "Institutes of National Importance" under an act of Parliament, due to which the degrees provided by SPA need not be recognized by the AICTE.
+SPA Delhi has a special status as an "Institutes of National Importance" under an act of Parliament, due to which the degrees provided by SPA need not be recognised by the AICTE.
 The JEE and GATE are important factors behind the success of SPA, as it enables the SPA to accept only a select group of meritorious students.
 This combination of success factors has led to the concept of the SPA Brand.
 Other factors that have contributed to the success of SPA are stringent faculty recruitment procedures and industry collaboration.
 The procedure for selection of faculty in SPA is stricter as compared to other colleges offering similar degrees.

 Rankings

-In 2020, SPA New Delhi was ranked 5th in architecture by the National Institutional Ranking Framework.
+In 2024, SPA Delhi was ranked 4th in architecture by the National Institutional Ranking Framework.